How to Make your WordPress Website GDPR Compliant

 6. Data sharing permission

-The data you collect from your website mostly is used to offer a better experience on website and not to share with any third parties.
+The data you collect from your website mostly is used to offer a better experience on the website and not to share with any third parties.
 In case you need to use their personal data for any other purpose like email campaigns then make sure to seek permission first.

 7. Acquire an SSL certificate

-This ensures encryption of user data between their browser and your server hence protecting personal sensitive information e.g. credit cards, SSL certificates have never been easier to get, if you have a cPanel hosting, it’s most probably integrated with Let’s Encrypt or CloudFlare, so you can get your site secured in matter of seconds, just make sure to redirect all traffic from HTTP to HTTPs.
+This ensures encryption of user data between their browser and your server hence protecting personal sensitive information e.g. credit cards, SSL certificates have never been easier to get, if you have a cPanel hosting, it’s most probably integrated with Let’s Encrypt or CloudFlare, so you can get your site secured in a matter of seconds, just make sure to redirect all traffic from HTTP to HTTPS.

 8. Firewall installation

-Wordfence Security – Firewall & Malware Scan
+Wordfence Security – Firewall, Malware Scan, and Login Security

 9. Robust login system